Reading Tips & the Best Books for Kids

-Both of our kids have always loved books but let me tell you, learning to read can be challenging for kids!
+Both of our kids have always loved books (as you can probably tell with the number of book lists we share) but let me tell you, LEARNING to read can be challenging for both kids and parents too!

-When our kids were young, they enjoyed listening to books, and they loved to look at books, and they even played with books --
+When our kids were young, they enjoyed listening to books and they LOVED looking at books, and they even loved to play with books --

 But when it came time to learn how to read, our kids did NOT like books (at least for a while they didn't).

 As parents, my husband and I learned A LOT during this whole process.

 Sometimes it looked like this ...